TheDeveloper-ai/NovaOS/README.md

 > If you are on a mobile, NovaOS Mobile Mode works really well as a PWA.
 Learn How To Install [here](https://novaos.gitbook.io/main/get-started/access-novaos#installing-novaos-as-an-app-in-chrome).

 ## Contribute to NovaOS
 The [developer version](https://github.com/runnova/dev) of NovaOS includes the most up to date updates.
 It's the bleeding edge version of NovaOS, which may have a whole lot of bugs and issues.
-But it is reccomended to submit pull requests to that version instead of the public version (this one).
+But it is recommended to submit pull requests to that version instead of the public version (this one).

 ## Self hosting NovaOS locally
 1. Clone the repository